-3. Straighten and Snip
+3. Straighten And Snip

-4. Wash N Snip
+4. Wash And Snip

 On freshly washed and detangled hair, put all of your hair on top of your head pulling it to the front so that most of your hair is hanging over your forehead.

-If you do not want to use heat, you can just focus on trimming your hair clump by clump which is the first step.
+Proceed to snip the very end of each clumped curl.
 This is tedious and you need patience for it, but the end results will be gorgeous!
 You also have the luxury of being very precise with this method of trimming becase you won’t take off more length than is absolutely necessary.

 Keep in mind that your hair grows one fourth of an inch to half an inch per month depending on the person, see how hair growth rates differ in black people.
 Whether your hair takes a long time to show length or not, you may not need to trim your hair as often as you think so don’t get anxious about it to the point of becoming too scissors happy.
 If you are just learning your texture give it some time and watch for patterns that will tell you how your hair grows and whether or not it needs a trim.